dhvani1710/Person-Re-identification/README.md

 /*------------------------------------------------------------------*/

-If you are using Conda

-Use the following lines :
+## If you are using Conda, use the following lines :

 git clone https://github.com/KaiyangZhou/deep-person-reid.git